Seth01000011/pdfSplitArchived/README.md

 - or allow user to input list as names?
 (No)
 - allow keyword to be a list of keywords, and split on finding any of them in the document
+- implement multithreading or multiprocessing to reduce load on single cpu core

 ## Potential complications